Getting Through the Cold Months With AS

 Look at the bright side

-There is a lot of be said about your outlook on the weather and the cold, if you are like me and you are not able to move to a climate that works better for you, then learning to love the winter or tolerate it is essential.
-This can be done.
-I have found that on the days when I hear -20C to -45C I can have a hard time reminding myself that if I dress appropriately and take measures that it will be ok.
+There is a lot to be said about your outlook on the weather and the cold.
+If you are like me, unable to move to a climate that works better for you, then learning to love the winter (or at least tolerate it) is essential.

 Clothing matters